philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 this  >>>  SomeClass.prototype
 ```

-Hopefully this isn't too confusing, but in case it is, the [Private Parts README](https://github.com/philipwalton/private-parts) goes into much more detail about how it all works.
+Hopefully this isn't too confusing, but in case it is, the [customizing the private instance](https://github.com/philipwalton/private-parts#customizing-the-private-instance) section of the Private Parts README goes into much more detail about how it all works.

 ## Protected Members and Class Hierarchies